 All services defined in ISA 95.00.06 are defined as SOAP Web Services or REST services in this specification.
 The SOAP and REST service definitions below are to be interpreted in the context of the corresponding ISA 95.00.06 service.

-NOTE ISA 95.00.06 does not define a Expire Request operation within the Consumer Request Service, but it has been specified below for a consistent message expiry model across services.
+NOTE ISA 95.00.06 does not define an Expire Request operation within the Consumer Request Service, but it has been specified below for a consistent message expiry model across services.

 All service operations have corresponding HTTP examples shown in Example HTTP Flows.